Astrid Lindgren's plays: Kalle Blomkvist, Nisse Nöjd och Vicke på Vind

-In 1948 Astrid Lindgren wrote the play.
-In 1950 the play premiered at the Vår Teater in Stockholm.
-In 1966 the Swedish film Mästerdetektiven Blomkvist på nya äventyr was published.
-The film is based on the play.
+In 1948 Astrid Lindgren wrote the play, which premiered at the Vår Teater in Stockholm in 1950.
+In 1966 the Swedish film Mästerdetektiven Blomkvist på nya äventyr was released, which is based on the play.
 In 1968 the play was published in the book Pjäser för barn och ungdom. andra samlingen.
 Even 60 years after its first publication, the play is still shown on Swedish theater stages.
 The play was performed under various titles: Kalle Blomkvist, Nisse Nöjd och Vicke på Vind and Mästerdetektiven Blomkvist på nya äventyr.
-Next to this a short version of the play was released which was called Som dom gör i Amerika in America.
-The play is an independent story about Kalle Blomkvist.
-It has not been translated into English.
+A short version of the play was later released which was called Som dom gör i Amerika in America.
+The play is an independent story about Kalle Blomkvist and has not been translated into English.